 If your vision care needs are considered to be non-Medicare-covered, such as routine exams and corrective lenses, MA plans typically offer some benefits to decrease your out-of-pocket expenses.
 Of note, your out-of-pocket costs for these services do not go toward your maximum out-of-pocket limit for your medical coverage.

-An ophthalmologist, as a specialist in eye and vision care, diagnoses and treats eye diseases, provides medical and surgical interventions and also prescribes and fits corrective lenses.
+As a specialist in eye and vision care, an ophthalmologist diagnoses and treats eye diseases, provides medical and surgical interventions, and prescribes and fits corrective lenses.
 Medicare will help pay for ophthalmologist services in cases of medical and surgical concerns related to the eyes.
 Original Medicare will not pay for routine eye exams or corrective lenses whether you receive them from an ophthalmologist or optometrist.

 MA plans with vision benefits will help pay for in-network ophthalmologist services.
 You may be required to obtain a referral or prior authorization and may incur a specialist copay and/or coinsurance for exams or surgical procedures.
-Contact your plan, discuss your coverage with your vision care provider, or review the EOC for details to find out what your benefits are and what you have to pay.
+Contact your plan, discuss your coverage with your vision care provider, or review the EOC or Summary of Benefits for details to determine your benefits and what you have to pay.

 Learn More From Our Sources